eneko/ProcessRunner/docs/methods/system(shell_captureOutput_currentDirectoryPath_).md

 > - Parameters:
 >   - shell: Shell command with parameters to execute in a subshell with `sh -c`.
 >   - captureOutput: If output is captured, both stdout and strerr will be available in
 >                    the return object.
 Otherwise, process output will be forwarded to stdout and stderr.
+>                    Defaults to `false`.
+>   - currentDirectoryPath: Specify current directory for child process (optional)
 > - Returns: Process result data which is available after process termination.
 >   The `ProcessResult` object includes exit code or termination signal and any captured output.
 > - Throws: `SystemError.waitpid` if process execution failed.